christianrouhana/ChrisRHuntTheWumpus/README.md

 # Upcoming features

 I plan to add more traditional Wumpus features.
-I want to add bats and a perception engine that tells the user "they feel a breeze" etc.
+I want to add bats and a perception engine that tells the user "they feel a breeze" etc. I also want to implement an AI for the Wumpus which will hunt the character down if they take too long to complete the game, or if they miss their arrow